 - Employee’s (obligor's) FSR Account Number

 - Employer FEIN

 If you have questions about any of these payment options or need payment records for an employee, please contact FSR Employer Customer Service.

 If you believe a payment is missing or lost, please contact the FSR Employer Customer Service with the following information:

 - Payment check number

 - Employee(s) name(s)

-Upon request, the FSR will research to see if the payment has been received.
-If it is determined that the payment has not been received at the FSR, and you choose to do a stop payment, you will need to contact the FSR Employer Outreach Department.
+The FSR will then research to see if the payment has been received.
+If it is determined that the payment has not been received, you can choose to do a stop payment.

 FSR Employer Customer Service can also assist employers in updating their information, obtaining past due balances for lump sum payments and answering question about the income withholding process.